wradlib/wradlib/docs/notebooks/attenuation/pia.md

 ## 4. Modified Kraemer

-The function {mod}`~wradlib.atten.correct_attenuation_constrained` allows us to pass any kind of constraint function or lists of constraint functions via the argument ``constraints``.
+The function {meth}`~wradlib.atten.AttenMethods.correct_attenuation_constrained` allows us to pass any kind of constraint function or lists of constraint functions via the argument ``constraints``.
 The arguments of these functions are passed via a nested list as argument ``constraint_args``.
-For example, [Jacobi et al., 2016](https://docs.wradlib.org/en/latest/bibliography.html#jacobi2016) suggested to constrain *both* the corrected reflectivity (by a maximum of 59 dBZ) *and* the resulting path-intgrated attenuation PIA (by a maximum of 20 dB):
+For example, {cite}`Jacobi2016` suggested to constrain *both* the corrected reflectivity (by a maximum of 59 dBZ) *and* the resulting path-intgrated attenuation PIA (by a maximum of 20 dB):

 ```{code-cell} python
 pia_mkraemer = da.wrl.atten.correct_attenuation_constrained(